Rise

 Traditional Jewish prayer, El Adon

-Science and religion are at odds over whether nature and history participate in a programwhether they serve a purpose.
+Science and religion are at odds as to whether nature and history participate in a programwhether any particular direction inheres in them.

 Anthropic Coincidence